You can use comments to leave remarks and collaborate with others in a document.

 To manage when you get notified about comments, you can edit your comment thread notification preferences.

 To edit your notifications, click the bell icon in the Comments panel or the Manage these notifications link in your email.

-You can choose between two options:
+You can choose between three options: